 These could be a perfect gluten-free option as well, if you use gluten-free breadcrumbs and oat flour instead of the all-purpose flour.

 I’m so excited for you to try these.
-Make the recipe below now, and have fun serving them at your next party.
+Make the recipe below now, and have fun serving them at your next party with the other fun finger food.
 Everyone will be gobbling these up so quickly, you’ll be in the kitchen again soon to make another batch!Print

 For a spicy vegan appetizer, try sliced and fried jalapeno poppers, with a gluten-free option!
 They’re perfect for snacking at a party or just enjoying on their own.